In 2021, starting an online store is easier than ever.

 When doing so, optimize your content so that it’s more discoverable via Google.
 It’s reported that Google is responsible for 94% of total organic traffic on the web.

-?
-Here’s more info on how to get more traffic to your online store or website using SEO.
+Here’s more info on how to get more traffic using free strategies.

 - Decide what you want to sell